 Basic Page Sidebar Menu Perry World House

-Monthly Seminar: Program participants are required to participate in a monthly seminar centered on developing skills for engaging the policy community.
+- Monthly Seminar: Graduate Associates are required to participate in a monthly seminar centered on developing skills for engaging the policy community.
 Examples of potential seminar topics include: policy memo writing, the art of briefing, how to publish in the policy space, interacting with the media, how government budgets work, and more.

-Publish Works: Graduate Associates are expected to produce two publishable short-form articles during the 2018-19 academic year.
+- Publish Works: Graduate Associates are expected to produce one publishable policy brief during the 2022-23 academic year.
 PWH will work with graduate students to assist in editing and the placement of published works.
-See here, here, and here for examples of short-form articles.

-Mentoring by PWH Visiting Fellows and Guests: Graduate Associates will have access to small-group conversations and office hours with Perry World House Distinguished Visiting Fellows and guest speakers over the course of their Associateship.
-In addition, over the course of the semester, each Graduate Associate will have a one-on-one meeting with a visiting fellow for career advice.
-Click here to learn more about our Visiting Fellows.
+- Mentoring by PWH Visiting Fellows and Guests: Graduate Associates will have access to small-group conversations and office hours with Perry World House Distinguished Visiting Fellows and guest speakers over the course of their associateship.
+Learn more about our Visiting Fellows and Visiting Scholars.

-The goal of the program is to complement students’ existing academic experiences at Penn by adding further interactive global inquiry and developing the professional skills required to bridge the gap and influence policy.
-The Graduate Associates Program is intended for about 20-25 students who seek a deep, writing- and discussion-based engagement with Perry World House.
+The overall goal of the program is to complement students’ existing academic experiences at Penn by adding further interactive global inquiry and developing the professional skills required to influence policy.